tensorflow/transform/docs/api_docs/python/tft/vocabulary.md

     full vocabulary is generated.
 Absolute frequency means the number of occurrences of the element in the dataset, as opposed to the proportion of instances that contain that element.
 * <b>`vocab_filename`</b>: The file name for the vocabulary file.
-If none, the "uniques" scope name in the context of this graph will be used as the file name.
+If None, a file name will be chosen based on the current scope.
 If not None, should be unique within a given preprocessing function.
     NOTE To make your pipelines resilient to implementation details please set `vocab_filename` when you are using the vocab_filename on a downstream component.